mmjulkowska/MVApp/README.md

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

 ### 5. CORRELATIONS
-This tab is to check how correlated the selected dependent variables (phenotypes) are in your data by creating a correlation matrix of the selected variables.
-Correlation coefficientss and p.values are provided for each variable pair.
+This tab is used to check how selected dependent variables (phenotypes) correlate in your data by creating a correlation matrix of the selected variables.
+Correlation coefficients and p-values are provided for each variable pair.

 #### Select the dataset
-First of all select which dataset you would like to use to perform the correlation analysis.
-If you did not perform outlier emoval or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+First of all, select the dataset you would like to use to perform the correlation analysis.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

-If you want to include / exlude some of the Dependent Variables from your data, you can do so by selecting or deselecting them from the "Choose from Dependent Variables to be plotted" window.
+If you want to include / exclude some of the Dependent Variables from your data, you can do so by selecting or deselecting them from the "Choose from Dependent Variables to be plotted" window.

 ![05_correlate_01](https://user-images.githubusercontent.com/14832460/38465501-31d36488-3b25-11e8-9bde-1828dc9a508b.png)